 –submitted by Larry Larrabee; photo by Mike Engelberger

-Our October 25, 2017, program presenter was Robert Stauss, one of the world’s leading experts on technical social engineering.
+Our October 25, 2017, program presenter was Soren Stauss, one of the world’s leading experts on technical social engineering.
 He has written and lectured on the practice and the mitigation of social engineering-based cyber attacks.
 Mr. Stauss is the principal of Burtelson Security Labs, a company that tests private and corporate security measures as well as advising on how to correct the deficiencies he finds.

 The presentation began with Mr. Stauss demonstrating the ease with which he could gain entry codes for buildings and offices from entry cards and ID badges that carry entry information using a $400 device disguised in a computer case and standing within inches of an employee.
 Once gaining access to an office, it is relatively easy to unlock computers and steal the information including user names and passcodes.